Say and Play Family

 Along with traditional speech therapy techniques (targeting individual speech sounds), I use a muscle-based (oral motor) approach to improve the strength and coordination of the jaw, lips and tongue.

-When completing a muscle-based assessment, I begin at the level of the jaw, administering child friendly exercises that a parent or caregiver may carryover for homework.
-Exercises for the lips or tongue may be incorporated as well, depending on your daughter’s skill level.
-These exercises may include blowing horns and bubbles using specific, hierarchical, adult directed methods that target the necessary movements for speech clarity.
+When completing a muscle-based assessment, I begin at the level of the jaw, administering child-friendly exercises that a parent or caregiver may carryover for homework.
+Depending on your daughter’s skill level, exercises for the lips or tongue may also be incorporated.
+These exercises may include blowing horns and bubbles using specific, hierarchical, adult-directed methods that target the necessary movements for speech clarity.

 Exercises to be completed at mealtime may also be incorporated.
-For example, when a child drinks from an open cup, we only want her to use her lips to take a sip.
-We do not want her using her teeth (jaw) on the cup.
-It is best to see dissociation – the jaw, lips and tongue working independently.
+For example, when a child drinks from an open cup, we want her to use only her lips to take a sip.
+We don’t want her to use her teeth (jaw) on the cup.
+It is best to see dissociation—the jaw, lips, and tongue working independently.
 The same is true for removing pureed food from a spoon.
 Children should remove the puree with only their lips.

 We also want to eliminate the use of pacifiers, bottles, sippy cups, and thumbsucking, as the suckling action that occurs will work against all our efforts.
 Nutrition should never be compromised; the bottle or sippy cup should be removed when your child can drink effectively from an open cup or straw.

-I discuss the recommended exercises with parents during or at the end of each therapeutic session, and a written program plan along with detailed instructions is consistently provided.
-Parents are encouraged to call or email me with questions about the homework in-between sessions.
+I discuss the recommended exercises with parents during or at the end of each therapeutic session, and a written program plan and detailed instructions are consistently provided.
+Parents are encouraged to call or email me with questions about the homework in between sessions.

-If you have concerns about your child’s articulation skills and you live in Manhattan, please contact Stephanie at sayandplay@yahoo.com.
+If you live in Manhattan and have concerns about your child’s articulation skills, please contact Stephanie at sayandplay@yahoo.com.
 Stephanie visits children in their Upper East Side Manhattan homes.

 Articulation, Oral Motor Therapy, Speech Therapy speech, speech therapy